Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Introduction

-While there are similar works mapping distributions into anchor spaces or subspaces \cite{lin2021making, paty2019subspace}, these focus on enhancing OT's robustness rather than considering multiple OT problems.
+Although similar works are related to OT problems with anchor spaces or subspaces \cite{lin2021making, paty2019subspace}, these specifically examine enhancing OT's robustness rather than considering multiple OT problems.
 For example, the latent OT \cite{lin2021making} divides the OT problem into three subproblems of OT: source space to source anchor space, source anchor space to target anchor space, and target anchor space to target space, which costs much greater computational time than OT.
-Conversely, our proposed ASOT problem only contains one OT problem between the learned anchor points.
+Conversely, our proposed ASOT problem includes only one OT problem on the anchor space.
+For that reason, it is solvable much faster.

-Our contributions are threefold: (i) We propose an anchor space optimal transport (ASOT) problem, which is translated from an optimal transport (OT) problem but benefits from {no need of pairwise cost/kernel instantiation and the always fixed distribution size.
-The proposed ASOT greatly reduces the computational costs of the batch processing of multiple OT problems.} (ii) We theoretically derived and proved the upper bound of the Wasserstein distance error between our ASOT and OT, which makes our approximation errors predictable.
-Moreover, to minimize such an upper bound, {we propose three methods for anchor space learning (ASOT-ML, ASOT-$k$, and ASOT-DL) for dealing with different situations.} (iii) We evaluate distance approximation errors and computational time by conducting numerical experiments on several widely-used real-world datasets.
-These results show that our proposed approachs have a great reduction of computational time with reasonable approximation performances.
+Our contributions are threefold: (i) We propose the anchor space optimal transport (ASOT) problem, which transforms multiple OT problems into approximate OT problems, benefiting from the lack of a need for pairwise cost instantiation and the always fixed distribution size.
+With the proposed ASOT problem, the computational cost of multiple OT problem solutions is greatly reduced.
+Furthermore, in the case of discrete distributions with different sizes, our proposed ASOT is solvable much faster with GPU parallelization. (ii) We theoretically derive and prove the upper bound of absolute $1$-Wasserstein distance error between our ASOT and OT, which makes our approximation errors predictable.
+Moreover, to {design ASOT problems with low approximation error to the original problem}, we propose three methods for anchor space learning (ASOT-ML, ASOT-$k$, and ASOT-DL) for dealing with different situations. (iii) We evaluate distance approximation errors and computational time by conducting numerical experiments on several widely used real-world datasets.
+These results demonstrate that our proposed approaches achieve a great reduction of computational time with reasonable approximation performances.

+We divide the remainder of this paper into the following sections: (i) Section \ref{Sec.Pre} introduces the mathematical notation used and some important related works. (ii) Section \ref{Sec.SOT} introduces the definition and properties of our proposed ASOT problem.
+This section also introduces the ASOT batch processing method and its related complexity analysis. (iii) Section \ref{Sec.DeepDicLearn} introduces three methods for learning anchor spaces, which are used to construct the ASOT problem which minimizes the absolute $1$-Wasserstein distance error. (iv) Section \ref{Sec.exp} presents the setup and results of our evaluation experiment.